 If the new simulation time is larger than the time of the next event on the scheduler, it throws an InvalidSimulationTime as per Services/InvalidSimulationTime.h in [SMP_FILES] and the Simulation Time is not updated;

-If SetSimulationTime method is called inside a PreSimTimeChange events as per Table 5-5, then the simulation time is updated to the given simulation time.
+If SetSimulationTime method is called inside the time frame between the PreSimTimeChange and PostSimTimeChange events as per Table 5-8, then the simulation time is updated to the given simulation time.

-1 SetSimulationTime method should only called during a PreSimTimeChange global event as per Table 5-5.
+1 SetSimulationTime method has no effect if called outside the time frame of the PreSimTimeChange-PostSimTimeChange global events as per Table 5-8.

-2 SetSimulationTime method does not result in emissions of PreSimTimeChange and PostSimTimeChange global events as per Table 5-5.
+2 SetSimulationTime method does not result in emissions of PreSimTimeChange and PostSimTimeChange global events as per Table 5-8.

-ECSS-E-ST-40-07_1440163When the Time Keeper updates the Simulation time in response to the Scheduler executing a new event, the update shall be performed as per the following procedure:

-First the PreSimTimeChange event is emitted;

-If applicable, the simulation environment performs any activities related to maintain synchronization with Zulu time;

-Then the Simulation time is changed to the time of the Event that is about to be executed;

-Finally, the PostSimTimeChange event is emitted.

-1 Depending on the timing constraints of the simulation, the Simulation Environment may perform actions (like delays) to keep the desired correlation between simulation time and Zulu time after the PreSimTimeChange event and the update of the Simulation Time for next event.
-How this synchronization is performed is outside the scope of this standard.

-2 This method only sets the Simulation time between the current time and the time that is about to be set by the procedure described above.
+3 SetSimulationTime provides a direct mean for Models (thus, not part of the Simulation Environment) to set the simulation time, which is normally updated by the Scheduler.
+For example, this method can be used by an executing processor emulator model to synchronize its own time with the kernel simulation time.

+ECSS-E-ST-40-07_1440163

+<<deleted>>

 ECSS-E-ST-40-07_1440164

 The ITimeKeeper GetSimulationTime method shall return the Simulation time.